pmzi/CodeLive/README.md

 CodeShare gives developers the ability to run code on multiple devices using docker -for now, it can only run HTML and others will be added soon-.

-CodeShare has the capability of handling question and answers inside the platform.

 ## Demo
 ![CodeShare 1-0](https://raw.githubusercontent.com/pmzi/CodeShare/master/src/images/1-0.gif)
 ![CodeShare 1-1](https://raw.githubusercontent.com/pmzi/CodeShare/master/src/images/1-1.jpg)